sifank/NexDome_Beaver/README.md

 Absolute Position will move the dome AZ relative to what you set the Home Offset to, which if set according to the instruction in the Rotator Tab, this will be from true north.

-Home is defined as where the rotator controller's index magnet is located.
-This can be anywhere convenient (like not by the door, over a bay, etc.).
-Setting the Home Offset (Rotator Tab) will correctly index this from north.

-Park position can be set anywhere.
-This is set via the Rotator Tab.
-- Usually this is set to where the shutter charger is located, so the shutter will be charging when parked.
-  - Some considerations:
-    - What is the dominent wind direction?
-(I find it keeps the dryest if the front of the shutter is placed into the wind).
-    - Out of the way from doors, bays, etc.
-- Note: clicking on Park will move to the set park position and also prevent any rotator movement/action, until UnPark is clicked.

 Dome and Shutter Status fields will display any errors, idle, moving, etc.

 The Shutter Volts field displays the current voltage of the shutter battery.
 In combination with the Safe Voltage on the Shutter tab, this can trigger the rotator controller to go into safety mode and call for the shutter to close.